- What is Dialectical Behavior Therapy?

 How many group members are in each group?

-Most Koch Center groups are small — typically from 4 to 8 members.
+Most Koch Center groups are small — our average is from 4 to 8 members (but this varies).

 What if I don’t like being in therapy groups?
 Is there some other way to do DBT?